Jspsun/LEETCodePractice/README.md

 # LEETCodePractice
 Some of the code I've written in preparation for coding interviews.
-Check out my journey to getting ~~less crappy~~ better at technical interviews
+Check out my journey to getting ~~less crappy~~ better at technical interviews!

 ___